awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

 1. Choose the **JSON** tab and copy the text from the following JSON policy document\.
 Paste this text into the **JSON** text box\.
 **Note**
-This example policy does not allow users to both sign in and perform a password change\.
+This example policy does not allow users to both sign\-in and perform a password change\.
 New users and users with an expired password might try to do so\.
 To intentionally allow this, add `iam:ChangePassword` and `iam:CreateLoginProfile` to the statement `BlockMostAccessUnlessSignedInWithMFA`\.

    ```
    {